therebedragons101/g_data_binding_lib/CODING_STYLE.md

 Other thing that StrictWeakReference allows is default and maintained connection to targets weak_unref where it allows to specify handler on creation.

+# Tab and space use

+Tabs are must.
+When line is split in more than one like some if condition then Tabs can only be until if start and then followed by spaces.
+This guarantees correct showing no matter the tab or space settings